wlerin/feralfilehosting/Feral Wiki/HTTP/Putting your WWW folder to use/readme.md

 }
 ~~~

-Then delete the `h5ai.conf` and then restart nginx:
+Then delete the `h5ai.conf` and then reload your nginx configuration:

 ~~~
-killall -9 -u $(whoami) nginx php5-fpm
+/usr/sbin/nginx -s reload -c ~/.nginx/nginx.conf
 ~~~

 ### Contribute: